sarzorwyn/tp/docs/team/sarzorwyn.md

 ## Summary of contributions
 * **New feature**: Added the ability to store the list.
-  * What it does: allow the user to not have to retype all the persons into the program again
+  * What it does: Allow the user to not have to retype all the persons into the program again
   * Justification: This feature improves on the product significantly as a user can recover from unexpected crashes without having to input all the data again.